Robb Willer

 Robb Willer (born 1977) is an American sociologist and social psychologist whose research has examined American politics, political psychology, moral persuasion, and cooperation.

 Early life and education

 Robb Willer grew up in Kansas and South Carolina, before earning a Bachelor of Arts in sociology from the University of Iowa and completing an M.A. and Ph.D. in sociology at Cornell University.
 While at Cornell, he co-led a United Auto Workers–affiliated drive to unionize graduate teaching and research assistants, but students voted against forming a union, an experience he later cited as formative to his interest in collective action and political psychology.

 Academic career

 Willer began his career as an assistant professor of sociology at the University of California, Berkeley.
 In 2009, he received UC Berkeley’s Golden Apple Teaching Award, the only teaching award given by UC-Berkeley’s student body.
 He is currently a Professor of Sociology at Stanford University, with courtesy appointments in Psychology and Organizational Behavior.
+In 2026, he was awarded a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.